Can you spare a few minutes?

 Form E - the form you complete to tell the court about your finances.
 You can find information about how to fill in Form E in another of our guides: How to apply for a financial order without the help of a lawyer.

-Legal aid – help from the government to pay for legal advice.
+Legal aid – help from the government to pay for legal advice and representation at court.

-Legally binding – an agreement that can be enforced by a court.
+Legally binding – an agreement that can be enforced by the court.

 Prenuptial agreement – an agreement made before you marry which sets out how you will share out your assets if you split up.

 Settlement – an official agreement sorting out your finances with your ex.